iron-io/docs/mq/3/gettingstarted/index.md

 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/queueInfo.png' style='width: 400px; margin-left: 75px;'>

 <h2>Process/Consume the Messages</h2>
 From here, you can work with the queue via the Hud UI, programatically, or the Iron CLI, whichever you prefer.
-Because I don't need this message for anything, I'll get rid of it with the CLI.
+Because I do not need this message for anything, I will get rid of it with the CLI.

-If you don't already have the CLI installed, [please click here](/worker/cli/) for installation instructions
+If you do not already have the CLI installed, [please click here](/worker/cli/) for installation instructions

-We'll be using the pop function.
+We will be using the pop function.
 For information on this speific tool as well as all of the other features in the CLI, please refer to their man pages(--help).
 {% highlight bash %}
 $ iron mq pop My_Very_First_Queue
 {% endhighlight %}

-If you watch the dashboard as you send that command, you'll see the message being removed in the realtime data graph.<br>
+If you watch the dashboard as you send that command, you will see the message being removed in the realtime data graph.<br>
 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/postPop.png' style='width: 400px;'>